ahoek/katsu/README.md

 The name is an abbreviation of the Japanese word 活用 (katsuyō), which means conjugation.

-Conjungations can be practised for verbs and i-adjectives.
+Conjungations can be practised for verbs, i-adjectives and na-adjectives.

 The following forms can be practised: